zeling595/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* Prefixes that are not listed in the format of the command may be parsed as part of another.

 Examples:
 *  `editPerson 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `editPerson 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`.
+*  `editPerson 3 a/ pid/2 Tembusu College` Edits the address of the 3rd person to be `pid/2 Tembusu College`.

 ### Locating persons by name: `findPerson`